zoharl3/minimize_cpp_header/examples/TinyAD_Scalar/README.md

+# TinyAD

-This example if for the Scalar class from [TinyAD](https://github.com/patr-schm/TinyAD).
+This example is for the Scalar class from [TinyAD](https://github.com/patr-schm/TinyAD).

 The input files are in `input`.